OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="closesession"></a>
 # **CloseSession**
-> CloseSessionResponse CloseSession (CloseSessionRequest? closeSessionRequest = null)
+> CloseSessionResponse CloseSession (CloseSessionRequest closeSessionRequest = null)